michaelfester/docs/docs/reference/data-sources/bigquery.md

 {% figure src="/docs/reference/integrations/big-query/running-the-query.png" caption="Running the query" /%}

-- When you’re ready, you can name the query and save it as a table.
+- When you're ready, you can name the query and save it as a table.

 {% figure src="/docs/reference/integrations/big-query/naming-the-query.png" caption="Naming the query" /%}